- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 Identity Verification Code of Practice

-On 10 October 2013 an Amended Identity Verification Code of Practice was gazetted under section 64 of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
-The amendments come into force on 1 November 2013.
+A new Identity Verification Code of Practice has been published under the Anti Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
+The new Code commences on 1 July 2026.

 Annual reports